digital-york/utils/README.md

    DESC: get iris data dump from solr / fedora for further processing in R package, as required by project partners

    Do similar thing for pids.properties and system.yaml as described in 1)

+   Make sure faraday, nokogiri, and rubyzip are installed before running the script

    To run: ruby iris_dump.rb